centria/cs-exercises-20/README.md

 NOTICE!
 The exercise template comes with two files, names.txt and other-names.txt, which have the following contents.
 Do not change the contents of the files!

+NOTICE2!
+The exercise expects you to have a **string names** where you store the file!

 names.txt:

 ada